psiz-org/psiz/README.md

 D<sub>*i*</sub> = [*q* *b* *a*]

-In addition to a simple *triplet* trial, this package is designed to handle a number of different trial configurations.
+In addition to a simple *triplet* rank trial, this package is designed to handle a number of different rank trial configurations.
 A trial may have 2-8 reference stimuli and an agent may be required to select and rank more than one reference stimulus.

+### Rate

+In the simplest case, an observation is obtained from a trial consisting of two stimuli.
+An agent provides a numerical rating regarding the similarity between the stimuli. *This functionality is not currently available and is under development.*

+### Sort

+In the simplest case, an observation is obtained from a trial consisting of three stimuli.
+Ag agent sorts the stimuli into two groups based on similarity. *This functionality is not currently available and is under development.*

 ## Using Your Own Data